Suraj151/esp8266-framework/README.md

 #### 6.2.4 `WiFiServiceProvider` — `__wifi_service`

 Configures the access point from the WiFi table, starts a station scan, and keeps a connectivity check running every five seconds.
 NAPT, when enabled, is switched on by a one-shot scheduled after the station link comes up.
+It also puts `wlan0` and `ap0` into the netif registry that backs `/proc/net` and `/sys/class/net`, once in the service's life rather than on every start, so a restart does not attempt them again.

 The shell surface is `net ip`, `net scansta` and `net connsta,<ssid>,<pass>`; the portal has a WiFi page whose editability is governed by `ALLOW_WIFI_CONFIG_MODIFICATION`.